 QMCPACK offers the capability to use a mixture of open and periodic boundary conditions.
 The bounds parameter expects a single string of three characters separated by spaces, e.g. "p p p" for purely periodic boundary conditions.
 These characters control the behavior of the x, y, and z, axes, respectively.
+Non periodic directions must be placed after the periodic ones.
 Examples of valid bounds include: